Book Reviews

 SPOILERS AHEAD.

 Let’s start with this: it was completely unrealistic and everything was convenient.
 First, the main male character, Addie’s stalker, Zade, runs his own company to stop sex traffickers and rapists.
-But get this, he stalks Adeline and RAPES HER.
+But get this, he stalks Adeline and SEXUALLY ASSAULTS HER.
 His whole entire character is a contradiction.
 Like, dude, stop acting all high and mighty because you stop traffickers and rapists when legit all you fantasize about is being one.
 Hated everything about his character.
 Don’t even get me started on Adeline because she legit was just like “let me tease this guy who is stalking me and could probably kill me”.
 Like, no. I can’t imagine any sane person doing that.
+And even though I did say Zade assaulted her, Addie thought about how much she liked being taken advantage of, which, I understand is some people’s fantasy, but it isn’t mine.

 More on how unrealistic this book is.
 Where the hell does Zade get the money to run this company?
 Is he just a billionaire and it’s never mentioned?
 Like I’m pretty sure with all the high tech gear and crazy stunts they pull that it cannot be cheap.
 Makes no sense to me.
 Secondly, they legitimately solve Genevieve’s murder using blood DNA testing.
 I’m not an expert in DNA testing or anything… but you have to have something to run the sequence against.
 I’m pretty sure DNA testing wasn’t around when Genevieve was alive in the 40s.
 What that means is they would have had to have a certifiable DNA sample that was hers that didn’t degrade.
 Yeah.
 Totally not realistic.

 Overall, I am EXTREMELY disappointed in the book community for raving about this book.
 It really wasn’t for me, but it seems like it’s either you love it or you hate it.
 You guys know where I stand.
 I have no desire to read the second one or even find out what happens to the characters.
 That’s how disconnected I felt during the whole book….
+While I haven’t read anything else by this author and really can’t speak on her other stories, I seriously didn’t like this one and probably won’t pick up any others.
 Please let me find a good book next to erase the bitter taste this one left in my mouth.

 Source: Audiobook from Audible.